playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-styling/index.md

 > Look at that complexity increase as you add in CSS-in-JS solutions!

-While the details of that pipeline aren't necessarily important at the moment, it's important to note that it's caused because we've moved the execution and parsing of our CSS _into_ JavaScript; making it harder for the browser to pre-emptively execute things.
+While the details of that pipeline aren't necessarily important at the moment, it _is_ important to note that this complexity increase has been caused because we've moved the execution and parsing of our CSS _into_ JavaScript.
+This movement of parsing and execution makes it harder for the browser to pre-emptively execute things.

 This isn't a premature optimization to think about this kind of thing, either!
 It can impact your user in real-world ways like a "Flash Of Unstyled Content" (FOUC) where it displays your markup before the styling has a chance to load.
 Imagine we want some content on the screen to be hidden on initial load using `display: none`; that might not occur due to this FOUC.